Tekwe-Lab/Least-squares-based-bias-adjustment-methods-using-a-functional-IV/README.md

   - Body Measures: [BMX_D](https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/2005/DataFiles/BMX_D.xpt)
   - Diabetes: [DIQ_D](https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/2005/DataFiles/DIQ_D.xpt)
   - Physical Activity Monitor: [PAXRAW_D](https://wwwn.cdc.gov/Nchs/Data/Nhanes/Public/2005/DataFiles/PAXRAW_D.zip)

-  Download and organise the files:
-  - Download the above datasets from the CDC website.
-  - Create a local directory of your choice (referred to below as /YOUR/DIRECTORY/) and place all downloaded files there.
-  - The physical activity monitor dataset (PAXRAW_D) is distributed by the CDC as a compressed .zip archive.
-Extract the archive before running the data preparation script so that the corresponding .xpt file is available in /YOUR/DIRECTORY/.
-  - Open the data preparation script and replace the placeholder file paths with the location of your local data directory (i.e., /YOUR/DIRECTORY/).

   Running the data preparation script on these publicly available NHANES files reproduces the analytic dataset used in the real-data application.
 - **Real-data application for scalar-on-function linear errors-in-variables (EIV) models with functional covariates using the processed NHANES (2005–2006 cycle) data**
   - Data analysis procedures